lukehorvat/flashular/README.md

 ```
 <flash-alerts></flash-alerts>
 ```

+It should be mentioned that this directive uses the flash for the current $location i.e. `flash.now`.
+So if you store alerts in the flash for the next $location, they will only render once the $location changes.
+If you want to display an alert *without* waiting for the $location to change, just add values to `flash.now`, of course.

 **Need to do some pre-processing of your alerts before they are rendered?** Just add a `preProcess` attribute, which should specify a function that has a single parameter (the alert stored in the flash, which can be *any* type) and returns the "processed" alert (which should be something renderable, like a string):